-So, you’ve just created and edited the perfect video.
+So, you’ve just created and edited the best corporate video you’ve ever done.
 All that’s left to do now is hit “publish” and watch the views, likes and sales roll in…

 Well, not exactly.